IAPWS/SCOR/IAPSO Joint Committee on Seawater

 Chair: Rich Pawlowicz (Canada)

-Other Members: Paul Barker (Australia), Frank Bastkowski (Germany), Stephanie Bell (UK), Maria Filomena Camoes (Portugal), Simon Clegg (UK), Andrew Dickson (USA), Olaf Hellmuth (Germany), Yohei Kayukawa (Japan), Barbara Laky (Austria), Jeremy Lovell-Smith (New Zealand), Trevor McDougall (Australia), Frank Millero (USA), Youngchao Pang (China-Beijing), Daniela Stoica (France), Hiroshi Uchida (Japan), Stefan Weinreben (Germany), Richard Williams (UK), and Ryan Woosley (USA)
+Other Members: Frank Bastkowski (Germany), Stephanie Bell (UK), Maria Filomena Camoes (Portugal), Simon Clegg (UK), Peter Croot (Ireland), Andrew Dickson (USA), Rainer Feistel (Germany), Claudia Foti (Italy), Martha Gledhill (Germany), Mathis Hain (USA), Laura Haffer (Germany), Olaf Hellmuth (Germany), Yohei Kayukawa (Japan), Barbara Laky (Austria), Pablo Lodeiro (Spain), Jeremy Lovell-Smith (New Zealand), Trevor McDougall (Australia), David Turner (Sweden), Hiroshi Uchida (Japan), Stefan Weinreben (Germany), Richard Williams (UK), and Ryan Woosley (USA)

 Terms of Reference